plone/plone.recipe.zope2instance/README.rst

 ---------------------------------

-For more complex logging configuration, the zope2instance recipe exposes the underlaying `logging.handlers` functionality through the `access-log-handler` and `event-log-handler` configuration options.
+For more complex logging configuration, the zope2instance recipe exposes the underlying `logging.handlers` functionality through the `access-log-handler` and `event-log-handler` configuration options.
 This allows you to configure an arbitrary logging handler for Python as defined in `here <https://docs.python.org/3/library/logging.handlers.html>`_.

-The supplementary options `event-log-args`, `event-log-kwargs` and `access-log-args`, `access-log-kwargs` can be used for passing positional and keyword arguments to the constructor of the underlaying handler.
+The supplementary options `event-log-args`, `event-log-kwargs` and `access-log-args`, `access-log-kwargs` can be used for passing positional and keyword arguments to the constructor of the underlying handler.

 access-log-handler
   The (dotted) name of an importable Python logging handler like